Tooth injuries in older children factsheet

 Signs and symptoms

-• bleeding in the mouth and gums
+• bleeding in the mouth or gums

-• ache and pain coming from the gums or in the jaw
+• pain in the gums or jaw

-• swelling of the mouth and jaw
+• swelling of the face or jaw

-• difficulty opening the mouth and jaw properly
+• difficulty opening the mouth and jaw

-• visible chipping or damage to the tooth
+• chips or breaks in the tooth

 Diagnosis